 Key Publications and Patents (Label files: LastName_FirstName-Pub1.pdf, etc.)

 Full-text published papers or filed patents representing the nominee’s best work (four publications maximum).
 Each publication should not be larger than 10MB.
-Work published by the nominee during graduate training will not be considered.
+Work published by the nominee during graduate or postdoctoral training will not be considered.

 Letters of Support